 - With the help of Drupal’s built-in themes and templates, one can create an attractive and engaging website.

 - It has more than 700 plug-ins.
-As it is an open source, one can create own plug-ins.
+As it is open-source, one can create own plug-ins.

-- As compared to other CMS, Drupal doesn’t have a user-friendly interface.
+- As compared to other CMS, It doesn’t have a user-friendly interface.
 Professionals are required for installation.

 - It has less compatibility with other software as it is a new content management system.

-- It lacks in performance as compared to other Content Management System.
+- It lacks in performance as compared to other Content Management systems.
 It required a strong interconnection for smooth working.
 It also generates a big server load to the system.